 (a) Shifting our product mix to higher margin products at both Apio and Lifecore while advancing the CDMO strategy at Lifecore.

 (b) Increasing demand for both our packaged vegetable products and our biomaterials products to fill the additional capacity added in fiscal 2016.

 © Developing innovative new salad products to broaden and strengthen our offerings.

-(d) Expanding our retail presence in the U.S. through gaining new customers and increasing distribution with existing customers.
+(d) Expanding our retail presence of Eat Smart products in the U.S. by gaining new customers and increasing distribution with existing customers.